shahrushit1996/Airbnb-Database/README.md

-The repository includes a relational database management system for AirBnB-like system using advanced relational database management functionalities.
+The repository includes a relational database for AirBnB-like system using advanced relational database management functionalities.

-The project required conceptualizing, designg and developing a robust database to handle high volume of data and trasactions
+The project required conceptualizing, designg and developing a robust database to handle high volume of data and trasactions.

 This project is developed using SQL on MS SQL Server.